1240–1241 Votia campaign: Votia campaign

 A force consisting of Germans and Estonians invaded Votia in the winter of 1240–1241.
 They occupied the city of Koporye and built a stone castle in order to secure the territory.

 Further to the south, the villages of Tesov and Sablia were also captured, which only lay 30 versts (roughly 30 km) from Veliky Novgorod.
-It is reported in the Novgorod First Chronicle that the Votians suffered greatly from the campaign.
+It is reported in the Novgorod First Chronicle (NPL) that the Votians suffered greatly from the campaign.

 The primary motive seems to have been that the Livonian Order regarded Votia as a pagan territory to be conquered and converted, unlike Novgorod, which they appeared to have no military or religious designs against.
 Nevertheless, the move was probably also done in order to cut off Novgorodian access to the southern side of the Gulf of Finland, which would severely impact its foreign trade.
 The 1241 treaty between bishop Henry of Ösel-Wiek and the Teutonic Order established legal and economic regulations in the newly acquired area, and mentions that campaign participants were given fiefdoms and other benefits in Votia.

 According to Fonnesberg-Schmidt (2007), "Votia, the lands north-east of Lake Peipus" (...) "were tributary to Novgorod".
 On the other hand, Selart (2015) stated that "it is not clear how secure Novgorod's control was in Votia at the time (...)
 There are a number of references to Votia's dependence on Novgorod from the second half of the 13th century.
 It is nevertheless unknown how much of Votia fell within this dependency c.
 1240."